StackStorm/st2/docs/source/install/all_in_one.rst

 ====================
 |st2| provides an all-in-one installer aimed at assisting users with the initial setup and configuration.
 The installer comes pre-bundled in a number of different provisioning options for convenience, or can also be manually deployed and installed manually on a server.

-.. warning:: This new brigh all-in-one installer is soon going to become the main one.
+.. warning:: This new and shiny all-in-one installer is soon going to become default.
 It provides production-level functionality, graphical setup, and based on more reliable architecture.
 But warn you, it is in BETA.
 Please give it a try, report bugs and ask for improvements.
 If you prefer stability, use st2_deploy from the :doc:`/install/index` doc.

 While in beta, OS support will start at our most commonly used platforms and be added before final release.
 At present, supported platforms are: